dwadden/dygiepp/DATA.md

     </value_mention>
   </value>
   ```
   To include these mentions as entity mentions, use the flag `--include_times_and_values`.
+Note that all values are given entity type `VALUE`.
+Some work has assigned entity types using the `TYPE` of the value - for instance `"Numeric"` in the example above.
+We welcome a pull request to add this feature.

 - **include_pronouns**: By default, pronouns (entities with `TYPE="PRO"`) are also *ignored*.
 For instance, this annotation  would be ignored:
   ```xml